 - Last update: December 2019

-- Next update: 2021
+- Next update: 2022

-Apple took the extreme measure (in 2017) of admitting to journalists that it messed up with the Mac Pro, and now it's here.
-It's got some very impressive specs but it's not cheap (although its starting price isn't much higher than the iMac Pro).
+Apple took the extreme measure (in 2017) of admitting to journalists that it messed up with the Mac Pro.
+It then took just over two more years to come up with the new model, which has some very impressive specs, but is not cheap.

 Is now a good time to buy a Mac Pro?